 Cleaning plays a critical role in protecting human health by preventing transmission of an ever-growing array of harmful, and in some cases, deadly infectious diseases.
-Recent infections in the media include Influenza A, Enterovirus D68, and Ebola.
-These and other similar outbreaks provide the opportunity to educate customers and the public about the true value of cleaning as the first line of defense against the spread of infectious agents.
+Infections like the novel coronavirus (SARS-CoV-2, the virus that causes COVID-19), Influenza A, Enterovirus D68, and Ebola, and other similar outbreaks provide the opportunity to educate customers and the public about the true value of cleaning as the first line of defense against the spread of infectious agents.

 Outbreaks of Concern

-- Influenza A: The critical role of vaccines to prevent the spread of influenza has been upended by the growing spread of Influenza A viruses in the U.S., specifically strains deviating from the original virus addressed in this year’s flu vaccine.
-Find ISSA’s official statement (PDF) regarding these recent developments, along with an FAQ and provided talking points for ISSA members to use.
+- Influenza A: Influenza A is one of four influenza or “flu” viruses, but is the one that causes most cases of seasonal flu and the only influenza virus capable of causing a global flu pandemic.
+The virus is always changing and there is a growing spread of Influenza A viruses in the U.S., specifically strains that deviate from the original virus addressed in the annual flu vaccine.
+Read ISSA’s official statement (PDF) regarding this virus, along with an FAQ and provided talking points for ISSA members to use.